dotnet/docs-maui/docs/user-interface/layouts/custom.md

 > [!NOTE]
 > <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.

+## Create a custom layout

+There are two main approaches to creating a custom layout:

+1. Create a custom layout type, which is usually a subclass of an existing layout type or of <xref:Microsoft.Maui.Controls.Layout>, and override <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> in your custom layout type.
+Then, provide an <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation that contains your custom layout logic.
+For more information, see [Create a custom layout type](#create-a-custom-layout-type).
+1. Modify the behavior of an existing layout type by creating a type that implements <xref:Microsoft.Maui.Controls.ILayoutManagerFactory>.
+Then, use this layout manager factory to replace .NET MAUI's default layout manager for the existing layout with your own <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation that contains your custom layout logic.
+For more information, see [Modify the behavior of an existing layout](#modify-the-behavior-of-an-existing-layout).

 ## Create a custom layout type